Verification of Quantitative Temporal Properties in RealTime-DEVS: Verification of QTP Described with RT-DEVS and MTL

 \subsubsection{Time-Restricted Precedence.}

 Precedence properties refer to situations where $P$ allows $Q$ to hold in some time interval.
 In other words, $Q$ cannot hold if $P$ did not hold $k$ t.u. before.
-For instance, a secure door remains open for at most 20 seconds after an authorized card has been inserted in the card-reader.
+For instance, a secure door can only be opened if an access card was inserted 20 seconds before as the earliest.
 Note that $Q$ is not \emph{forced} to hold after $P$ became true; $Q$ \emph{may} hold after $P$ became true.
 Hence, if the secure door is not opened the precedence property still holds.
 The pattern is documented in Pattern \ref{patt:trp} and some traces not reaching the \textsf{Error} state are shown in Figure \ref{tikz:Trazas_TR_Precedence}.

 \begin{Pattern*} \centerline{

 \fbox{

 }} { \emph{Time-Restricted Precedence}} \end{Pattern*}